camronh/camronh/README.md

 ### 👋 About Me

 I'm Cam, a full-stack software developer and entrepreneur with a passion for building innovative solutions.
-I have experience in backend development, cloud computing, blockchain technology, and creating user-friendly interfaces.
+I have expertise in backend API development, cloud development, AI and blockchain technology, and building large-scale platforms.
 I'm a team player with a workaholic mindset and enjoy learning new technologies.

 ---